Marwadel/Saeros/README.md

 Saeros can be deployed on a standalone Microsoft Windows endpoint or across Microsoft Active Directory domains.
 The setup installs two Windows services and a desktop application.

 **Saeros Collector (Agent)** – A Windows service that starts automatically with the system.
 It configures audit policies, subscribes to ETW channels, performs Sigma rule matching, and forwards detections to the *Bridge*.
 For simplicity, this service is referred to as the *Agent*.
+It usually sits on standalone Windows workstation or on domain controllers.

 **Saeros Collector (Bridge)** – A Windows service that also starts automatically with the system.
 It communicates with the *Agent*, manages Sigma rule configuration, stores detections in a local SQLite database, and forwards them to configured SIEMs.
 The *Bridge* exposes an API used by the *Console*.
+It usually sits on the local installation (where the installer was run).

 **Saeros Console** – A Windows desktop application used to manage Sigma rules and exclusions, browse detections, configure integrations, and deploy collectors to Active Directory domains.
+It usually sits on the local installation (where the installer was run).

 ---